'We just went into panic mode' - neighbours recall moment fire tore through family home

 NOW READ: Watch: Neighbours try to fight 'frightening' Fratton blaze with garden hoses until fire crews arrive

-According to friends of the homeowners, their house was uninsured at the time the blaze took hold and they have been ‘left with nothing’.
+According to friends of the homeowners, they have been ‘left with nothing’.
 A Gofundme page has been set up to support the family affected.
 The fire also reportedly spread to adjoining gardens in other properties.
-The cause of the fire is currently unknown but firefighters are not pursuing an investigation at this time.
+The cause of the fire is currently unknown but firefighters are not pursuing an investigation.